yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 in one of your GitHub pull requests, it does exactly this:

  1. Reads the [`.rultor.yml`](http://doc.rultor.com/reference.html)
-    YAML config file from the root directory of your repository.
+    YAML configuration file from the root directory of your repository.

  2. Gets automated build execution command from it, for example `bundle test`.